trahn/trahn.github.io/_posts/2014-11-27-Let-me-inspire-you.md

 title: Let Me Inspire You!
 ---

-There is something about some inspiring speeches that gets to me.
+There is something about inspirational speeches that gets to me.
 I find myself watching them time and again.
 I guess they often contain lessons or ideas that I want to - or already do - incorporate in my own life.

 Let me show you right here -  and for the first time publicly :grin: - the speeches that I keep coming back to.
 All happen to be commencement speeches, which somewhat makes sense as the idea often is to pass on some learned wisdom to the next generation.